sasa1977/boundary/README.md

 ## Status

-This library has been used in smaller production projects for about a year.
-It is not tested on larger and umbrella projects.
-In case you experience problems, create an issue.
-In addition, be aware that Boundary loads the application and all of its dependencies (recursively) during compilation.
+This library has been used in smaller production projects for about a year, and while it has not been tested on larger projects or umbrella projects, no issues are expected in those cases.
+That being said, if you do run into problems, please open an issue!

 ## Documentation